dfguooo/dfguooo.github.io/_projects/ghoststripe.md

 **Conference Demonstration and Award**

-We presented this work at ACM MobiSys 2024, held in June 2024 in Tokyo, Japan.
-Later, in November 2024, we deployed and demonstrated the GhostStripe attack system live at ACM SenSys 2024 in Hangzhou, China.
+We presented this paper at ACM MobiSys 2024, held in June 2024 in Tokyo, Japan.
+Later, in November 2024, we demonstrated the GhostStripe attack system live at ACM SenSys 2024 in Hangzhou, China.
 The project was honored with the Best Demo Award at ACM SenSys 2024.
 <!-- The co-authors of this research include: Wu Yuting, Dai Yimin, Zhou Pengfei (University of Pittsburgh), Lou Xin (Singapore Institute of Technology), and Tan Rui. -->